DawnDeWaay/tdd-amplify-react/README.md

 ## Log Out

-While users can now log into the notes application they can not log back out.
+While users can now log into the notes application they can't log back out.

 - Add a Cypress test that will drive the production code changes